Strabane: Twentieth century

 In 1921, Strabane became a border town following the partition of Ireland.
 Sitting directly astride the border, Strabane suffered extensive damage during the Troubles from the early 1970s: Strabane Town Hall was destroyed in a bomb attack in 1972.
 The damage continued throughout much of the 1990s, with bombings and shootings commonplace; Irish Republican paramilitary groups, mainly the Provisional Irish Republican Army, regularly attacked the town's British Army and Royal Ulster Constabulary (RUC) bases.
 Strabane was once the most bombed town in Europe in proportion to its size, and was the most bombed town in Northern Ireland.

 Many civilians and members of the security forces were killed or injured in the area over the course of the Troubles.
 Many British Army regiments from England, Scotland and Wales served in Strabane at various times during the Troubles in the barracks at the locally named "Camel's hump" beside Lifford Bridge.
 As a result of the Good Friday Agreement, there is no longer any British Army presence in the town.
 Strabane became involved in the Ulster Project International, sending Catholic and Protestant teenagers to the United States for prejudice-reduction work.

 At the height of The Troubles, Strabane garnered the dubious distinction of the highest unemployment rate in the industrial world.
 It is one of the most economically deprived towns in the United Kingdom.
 Huge economic damage occurred when much of the town centre flooded in 1987.

 In August 2005, a Channel 4 television programme presented by property experts Kirstie Allsopp and Phil Spencer named Strabane the eighth-worst place to live in the UK, largely owing to unemployment.
 Strabane had been moved out of the top 20 in the 2007 edition.

-As a result, the Strabane Community Unemployed Group, was founded to find solutions to long-term unemployment and combat the causes for unemployment.
-Sister Mary Carmel Fanning, a retired Catholic girls school principal who had been awarded the MBE for her services to education in 1997, became a director of the Group later that year.
+As a result, the Strabane Community Unemployed Group was founded to find solutions to long-term unemployment and combat the causes of unemployment.
+Sister Mary Carmel Fanning, a retired Catholic girls school principal who had been awarded the MBE for her services to education in 1997, became a director of the group later that year.